avelino/awesome-go/README.md

 * [GolangCode](https://golangcode.com/) - Collection of code snippets and tutorials to help tackle every day issues.
 * [GopherSnippets](https://gophersnippets.com/) - Code snippets with tests and testable examples for the Go programming language.
 * [Hackr.io](https://hackr.io/tutorials/learn-golang) - Learn Go from the best online golang tutorials submitted & voted by the golang programming community.
+* [How to Benchmark: dbq vs sqlx vs GORM](https://medium.com/@rocketlaunchr.cloud/how-to-benchmark-dbq-vs-sqlx-vs-gorm-e814caacecb5) - Learn how to benchmark in Go.
+As a case-study, we will benchmark dbq, sqlx and GORM.
 * [How To Deploy a Go Web Application with Docker](https://semaphoreci.com/community/tutorials/how-to-deploy-a-go-web-application-with-docker) - Learn how to use Docker for Go development and how to build production Docker images.
 * [How to Use Godog for Behavior-driven Development in Go](https://semaphoreci.com/community/tutorials/how-to-use-godog-for-behavior-driven-development-in-go) - Get started with Godog — a Behavior-driven development framework for building and testing Go applications.
 * [Learn Go with TDD](https://github.com/quii/learn-go-with-tests) - Learn Go with test-driven development.